JonasAlfredsson/docker-nginx-certbot/docs/advanced_usage.md

 requesting new certificates.
 These variables have default values, but it is possible to override them by defining environment vairables with the same name.
-This then enables you to redirect certbot to another custom URL if you, for example, are running your own custom AMCE server.
+This then enables you to redirect certbot to another custom URL if you, for example, are running your own custom ACME server.

 ## Local CA